schxslt/schxslt/README.md

 sch:extends.
 The inclusion is recursive, but no check for circular inclusions (e.g. A includes B which includes A) is performed.

-SchXslt also performs base URI fixup on the included elements[^1].
+SchXslt also performs base URI fixup on the included elements.

 ```
 saxon -xsl:src/xslt/include.xsl -o:stage-1.sch </path/to/schematron>